emeralds-horizon/privacy-evaluator/README.md

 ## Requirements

 - A configured Rust environment (the specific requirements are inside the Cargo.toml file)
-- An Orchestrator server running locally for the communication of the components of the tool
+- A Data broker server running locally for the communication of the components of the tool

 <a name="ios"></a>
 ## Sample data input/output structures

-The tool consists of two components, both of which communicate solely with the Orchestrator server.
+The tool consists of two components, both of which communicate solely with the Data broker server.
 Thus, any data exchange happens only between each component and the server.

 The first component, used for preprocessing, requires as input a CSV dataset with 4 columns representing the id, timestamp, longitude and latitude.
 The first line should be the headers of the columns (oid, t, lon, lat) and then columns with integer, integer, decimal and decimal values respectively.